manifoldmarkets/manifold/web/README.md

 ## Formatting

-Before committing, run `npx prettier --write . `
+Before committing, run `npm run format` to format your code.

 Recommended: Use a [Prettier editor integration](https://prettier.io/docs/en/editors.html) to automatically format on save